UMass will participate in the oldest U.S. collegiate regatta on June 4-5

-Dietz's success does not end on the water, as his program has produced a league-leading 39 Atlantic 10 Academic All-Conference performers, 23 Collegiate Rowing Coaches Association National Scholar Athletes who have earned a total of 33 citations, and four U.S. Rowing Association Academic All-Americans.
+Dietz's success does not end on the water, as his program has produced a league-leading 39 Atlantic 10 Academic All-Conference performers, 23 Collegiate Rowing Coaches Association National Scholar Athletes who have earned a total of 33 citations and four U.S. Rowing Association Academic All-America laurels.
 In addition, his teams annually lead UMass' Atlantic 10 Commissioner's Honor Roll selections.

 Before coming to Amherst to start the UMass program from scratch, Dietz spent nine years as the head coach of the Coast Guard Academy crew program (1985-1994).
 Though his primary responsibilities were with the men's heavyweight eight, he was also in charge of the overall program, which included four assistant coaches and more than 90 student-athletes.

 Dietz's crew experience began in 1964, when he competed for the New York Athletic Club in all classes of rowing and sculling events.
-As a high school student, he won all United States and Canadian Scholastic championships in single and double sculls from 1964 through 1967, and won the first Junior World Championship in single sculls at Ratzeburg, Germany, in 1967.
+As a high school student, he won all United States and Canadian Scholastic championships in single and double sculls from 1964-67 and won the first Junior World Championship in single sculls at Ratzeburg, Germany, in 1967.

-During his competitive years, Dietz won 45 United States and 37 Canadian national championship titles.
+Throughout his competitive years, Dietz won 45 United States and 37 Canadian national championship titles.
 He was a member of almost every U.S. National Team from 1967-1983, including U.S. Olympic entries in 1972, 1976 and 1980.
-In addition, Dietz captured medals at the Pan American Games in 1967, 1975, 1979 and 1983.
-He was also a member of seven World Championship teams.
+In addition, Dietz captured medals at the Pan American Games in 1967, 1975, 1979 and 1983 while he was also a member of seven World Championship teams.

-A 1972 graduate of Northeastern University with a bachelor of science degree in marketing, Dietz has been inducted into the Northeastern University Hall of Fame, as well as the New York Athletic Club (NYAC) Hall of Fame.
+A 1972 graduate of Northeastern University with a bachelor of science degree in marketing, Dietz is an inductee into the Northeastern University Hall of Fame as well as the New York Athletic Club (NYAC) Hall of Fame.
 A Veteran Award winner of the NYAC and a Power Ten Award winner of Manhattan, Dietz also earned the prestigious Athlete of the Quarter Century honor for his past performances at the Head of the Charles Regatta.

-Since 1976, Dietz has been involved with the United States Olympic Committee, and in both 1988 and 1992 he served as the U.S. Olympic Quad Coach in Seoul, South Korea, and Barcelona, Spain.
+Since 1976, Dietz has been involved with the United States Olympic Committee and in 1988 and 1992 he served as the U.S. Olympic Quad Coach in Seoul, South Korea, and Barcelona, Spain, respectively.